Lizbell420/Heeyyy/Bugs-and-Suggestions-from-15.0-Feedback.md

  - [ ] Shortcut to go to the Tweaks screen
  - [ ] KB shortcut for "mark as read"
  - [ ] When MAR read for a tab it goes to the next tab that has posts.
 When clicking Undo, it does correctly Undo "somewhere".
 I would like to request ability to jump back to the tab where posts were Undo.
 It might not be necessarily the one prior to the one you're currently on.
+ - [ ] Add "Comment Navigator" to posts coming from Notifications